15 Coromandel Must-Dos

 3. Dig yourself a hot pool at Hot Water Beach

 The natural hot spring of Hot Water Beach is yet another example in New Zealand of the power of the earth beneath our feet.
 Located around a small rock formation on the beach is a pocket of hot water, which is exposed at low tide.
-Dig a trench to sit in the sand and regulate the temperature with the cold sea water.
+Dig a trench to sit in the sand and regulate the temperature with the cold seawater.
 We recommend going at the low tide during the night where you can see glowworms in the walkway leading up to the beach.
 Plus, the beach will be less busy.
+Find more 7 Free Natural Hot Springs in New Zealand.

 Location: Whitianga / Hahei

-The whole Coromandel region is known for its mining history but the best place to embrace it is the Karangaheke Gorge.
+The whole Coromandel region is known for its mining history but the best place to embrace it is the Karangahake Gorge.
 Swingbridges, tunnels, waterfalls, railways, rusty mining equipment: it has it all.
-The gorge is well worth a day of your gap year: a must do for sure!
+The gorge is well worth a day of your gap year: a must-do for sure!

 5. Check out the Miranda Shorebird Centre